-A. Storage.
+- A. Storage.
 The owner, operator, and/or occupant of any premises, business establishment, industry, or other property, vacant or occupied, is responsible for the safe and sanitary storage of all solid waste accumulated on the property.
-The property owner or occupant must store solid waste, organic waste, and recyclables on the premises or property in such a manner so as not to constitute a fire, health, or safety hazard, and must ensure it does not to promote the propagation, harborage, or attraction of flies, rodents or other vermin, or create litter or other nuisances.
+Anytime garbage and rubbish are combined, the standards for garbage prevail.
+The property owner or occupant must store solid waste, organic waste, and recyclables on the premises or property in such a manner so as not to constitute a fire, health, or safety hazard, and must ensure it does not to promote the propagation, harborage, or attraction of flies, rodents or other vermin, or create litter or other nuisances. - B. Containers-General.

-B. Containers-General.
 Property owners and tenants must deposit solid waste, organic waste, and recyclables in containers approved for the property and designed for the express purpose of solid waste storage and disposal and must not cause containers to overflow or be loaded heavier than the collector specifies for the type of container being used.
-In addition, property owners and tenants must ensure the following:

-1. Containers must be kept in a clean condition at all times.
-Offensive material on the outside of containers, including graffiti, must be removed by the container owner within 72 hours of notification by the City.

-2. Containers used for any animal manure must be kept tightly covered at all times and must be kept sealed at all times to prevent access by flies, rodents and other vermin.

-C. Containers-Single-Family Residential.
-Every single-family residential householder must comply with the following requirements:

-1. Place source separated solid waste, recyclables, and organic waste in individual containers of 96 gallons or less capacity provided by or for each single-family residential premises.
-Containers must be of an adequate size and in sufficient numbers to contain, without overflowing, all the separated solid waste, recyclables, and organic waste that a resident generates within the designated removal period.

-2. Follow rules established by the collector for single-family residential solid waste containers.
+In addition, property owners and tenants must ensure the following: - 1.
+Containers for garbage and putrescible matter or mixed garbage and rubbish must conform to the requirements established in Title 14, Division 7, Article 5, Section 17315 of the California Code of Regulations.
+This includes a safe handling design and a construction that is nonabsorbent, watertight, resistant to flies, rodents and other vermin, durable, easily cleanable, and provided with tight fitting lids, covers, or doors. - 12.
+Containers must be kept in a clean condition at all times.
+Offensive material on the outside of containers, including graffiti, must be removed by the container owner within 72 hours of notification by the City. - 3.
+Where single use plastic and paper bags or container liners are used, they must be constructed of such thickness and strength to resist punctures and tears, and must be manufactured expressly for the storage of waste. - 4.
+Any business generating food waste must prevent leaking of food waste from trash containers, at a minimum by ensuring food waste is double bagged. - 25.
+Containers used for any animal manure must be kept tightly covered at all times and must be kept sealed at all times to prevent access by flies, rodents and other vermin. - C. Containers-Single-Family Residential.
+Every single-family residential householder must comply with the following requirements: - 1.
+Place source separated refusesolid waste, recyclables, and yard-organic waste in individual containers of 96 gallons or less capacity provided by or for each single-family residential premises.
+Containers must be of an adequate size and in sufficient numbers to contain, without overflowing, all the separated refusesolid waste, recyclables, and yard organic waste that a resident generates within the designated removal period. - 2.
+Follow rules established by the collector for single-family residential solid waste containers.
 If permitted by the collector, any solid waste not suitable for placement in a single-family residential solid waste container may be placed for collection at the same place and time as the container if it is securely tied in bundles not heavier than 40 pounds, not longer than three feet in length, and not more than 24 inches in diameter.